micahcowan/bobbin/README.md

   SPC = next intr, c = leave debugger (continue execution), m = Apple II monitor q = quit bobbin, r or w = warm reset, rr = cold reset
 -----
-ACC: A0  X: 00  Y: 05  SP: F6          [N]   V   [U]   B    D    I    Z    C
+ACC: A0  X: 00  Y: 05  SP: F4          [N]   V   [U]   B    D    I    Z    C
-STK: $1F6:  (FE)  3A  F5  84  FF  F8  E6  00  85  E8  |  FF  FF  00  00
+STK: $1F4:  26  17  FB  (A0)  37  FD  77  FD  D2  E3  D6  E2  |  FF
 0300:   B1 28       LDA ($28),y      28: D0 07   07D5:  A0 A0 A0 A0 A0
 >
 ```

 As the introduction states, you can type `c` to get back out of the debugger.
 You can type `r` or `w` to perform a "warm reset" (same as Ctrl-RESET on a real machine), or type `rr` to perform a "hard reset" (same as Open-Apple Ctrl-RESET on a real machine).
 Bobbin doesn't currently emulate the Open-Apple key, so it just directly invalidates the "powered-up"/warm-reset verification byte before issuing the reset.

-You can also jump to the system monitor by typing `m`.
-In order to encourage the monitor to print the value of the PC and the other registers on entry, `m` actually simulates the `BRK` signal (which occurs when the 6502 `BRK` instruction (`$00`) is executed).

 Taking a closer look at this portion of output from the debugger:

 ```
-ACC: A0  X: 00  Y: 05  SP: F6          [N]   V   [U]   B    D    I    Z    C
+ACC: A0  X: 00  Y: 05  SP: F4          [N]   V   [U]   B    D    I    Z    C
-STK: $1F6:  (FE)  3A  F5  84  FF  F8  E6  00  85  E8  |  FF  FF  00  00
+STK: $1F4:  26  17  FB  (A0)  37  FD  77  FD  D2  E3  D6  E2  |  FF
 0300:   B1 28       LDA ($28),y      28: D0 07   07D5:  A0 A0 A0 A0 A0
 ```

 You can see that the values of the accumulator (A or ACC), the index registers X and Y, and the Stack Pointer, are printed first.
 Following that is a breakout of the processor flags register.
 Any flags enclosed in `[`square braces`]` are "set" (bit value 1); any that aren't are "reset" (or "unset"&mdash;bit value 0).

 Next, a slice of the contents of the stack are displayed.
-The value at the current Stack Pointer (in this example, `$F6`, so this is the value at location `$1F6`) is printed first, in parentheses to indicate that this value doesn't have meaning right now.
+The value at the current Stack Pointer (in this example, `$F4`, so this is the value at location `$1F4`) is printed in parentheses.
+It is preceded by three bytes of preceding data, which might be garbage, or might be return addresses of recently-exited subroutines.
 It is followed by the values at increasing location, the items that have been "pushed" onto the stack, from most- to least-recently-pushed.
 If you see a `|` bar, it indicates wraparound between the value at `$1FF`, to the value at `$100`.

 On the third line, we have the Program Counter value, followed by the opcode and any arguments at that location, a disassembly of those, and finally any memory locations of interest.
 Since the `LDA ($28),y` instruction first looks at the 16-bit word starting at location `$28`, and then adds the value from the Y index register to that before reading a value from the resulting memory location, we first see the two bytes located at `$28`&mdash;`$D0` and `$07`, which (in the Apple \]\['s little-endian environment) represents memory location `$0705`&mdash;followed by the memory contents at `$07D5`&mdash;or, `$07D0` plus the contents of the Y register (5).
 The first of those values at `$07D5` are what will be stored in the accumulator by this `LDA` instruction.

 You can step through successive lines of code by simply hitting return.
-As the debugger is still in early stages of development (like the rest of **bobbin**, there isn't much else to do in the debugger right now.
+Additional debugger commands are described below; note that there is currently no in-program documentation while running **bobbin** for these commands (will be added later).

+#### Execution commands

+***Enter*** As previously mentioned, a blank line steps to the next instruction.

+**n** "Step over".
+If the current operation about to be performed is a `JSR`, then emulation is continued, breaking only when the stack is the same size again as it was before the `JSR`, or shorter (value in `SP` register is higher).

+**rts** Returns from the current subroutine.
+Emulation is continued, breaking when the stack is two bytes shorter than it currently is (or shorter).
+Note that the name of this command is misleading: the break may not happen on an actual `RTS` instruction; it could just as easily break on a `TXS` operation (if that operation shortens the stack enough to trigger the break).

+#### Breakpoint commands

+**b 300** Sets a breakpoint at memory location `$300`.
+If the CPU is about to execute an instruction at this location, the breakpoint is triggered.

+**w 300** Sets a watchpoint for memory location `$300`.
+If the value of the byte at `$300` changes from its current value, this watchpoint will be triggered.
+Note that *writing* a value to this location is not sufficient to trigger the break&mdash;the value must *change*.

+Note that a **w** with no argument is a different command altogether (sends a "soft" reset signal to the CPU).

+**disable 1** Disable breakpoint number 1. **Bobbin** doesn't currently provide a way to list the breakpoints and find their numbers (future feature), but when a breakpoint (or watchpoint) is reached, **bobbin** will state which breakpoint number has triggered.

+**enable 1** Enable breakpoint number 1.

+#### Monitor-like commands

+The debugger has a few commands that are similar to those of Apple's system monitor.
+Note that they may not work exactly the same way, and not all commands are implemented.
+In particular there are no "write values to memory" (system monitor colon (`:`)), or "copy/move memory" (system monitor `M`) commands.
+Unlike in the system monitor, typing Enter again after a command won't repeat the previous command for the next memory range; it just steps to the next instruction.
+You must retype the full command to run it again.

+**300** Display the byte at memory location `$300`.

+**300.30F** Display the value at bytes `$300` through `$30F`.

+**300L** Disassemble sixteen instructions, starting with the instruction at `$300`.

+**300G** Jump execution to `$300` (and exit the debugger, returning to emulation).